 Note: The City of San Mateo reserves the right, at its discretion, to limit the number of qualified candidates invited to the selection process.
 ALL RESPONSES WILL BE CONDUCTED VIA THE EMAIL ADDRESS PROVIDED IN YOUR ONLINE APPLICATION.
 Therefore, it is imperative that you provide an email address to which you have access, and it is recommended that you frequently check your email for notices from: sanmateo@CalOpps.org

-Prior to hire, candidates will be required to successfully complete a pre-employment process, including a driving record review, reference check, and a Department of Justice (DOJ) fingerprint check.
+Prior to hire, candidates will be required to successfully complete a pre-employment process, including a driving record review, reference check, and Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) background checks.
 A conviction history will not necessarily disqualify an applicant from appointment.
-Candidates with a disability who may require special assistance in any phase of the application or testing process should contact Lourdes Coles, Sr. Human Resources Analyst, at firstname.lastname@example.org or (650) 522-7264.
+The policy of the City of San Mateo is to grant equal employment opportunity to all qualified persons without regard to race, color, sex, age, religion, ancestry, physical or mental disability, sexual preference, marital status, or national origin.
+It is the intent and desire of the City of San Mateo that equal employment opportunity will be provided in recruiting, hiring, training, promoting, wages, benefits, and all other privileges, terms and conditions of employment.
+In compliance with the Americans with Disabilities Act, applicants requiring accommodations for any part of the testing or recruitment process must notify email@example.com or (650) 522-7264 seven (7) days in advance of the deadline for the part of the process requiring accommodations.
 Do not upload any documents related to your request for accommodation in CalOpps.
-The policy of the City of San Mateo is to grant equal employment opportunity to all qualified persons without regard to race, color, sex, gender, age, religion, ancestry, physical or mental disability, sexual preference, marital status or national origin.
-It is the intent and desire of the City of San Mateo that equal employment opportunity will be provided in recruiting, hiring, training, promoting, wages, benefits, and all other privileges, terms and conditions of employment.
-The City of San Mateo is an Equal Opportunity Employer (EOE).
+The City of San Mateo complies with employment provisions of the Americans with Disabilities Act.